Grand Circle Passenger Contract

 NEITHER PARTY WILL HAVE THE RIGHT TO A JURY TRIAL OR TO ENGAGE IN PRE-ARBITRATION DISCOVERY EXCEPT AS PROVIDED IN THE APPLICABLE ARBITRATION RULES AND HEREIN, OR OTHERWISE TO LITIGATE THE CLAIM IN ANY COURT.
 THE ARBITRATOR’S DECISION WILL BE FINAL AND BINDING.
 OTHER RIGHTS THAT YOU OR WE WOULD HAVE IN COURT ALSO MAY NOT BE AVAILABLE IN ARBITRATION.

-You and we further agree to permit the taking of a deposition under oath of the passenger asserting the claim, or for whose benefit the claim is asserted, in any such arbitration.
+You and we further agree that at a minimum, we are permitted to take the deposition under oath of the passenger asserting the claim, or for whose benefit the claim is asserted, as well as any witnesses who have factual knowledge in support of the claim, and the production of all evidence in support of the claim, in any such arbitration.

 c) FORUM FOR ALL OTHER CLAIMS: ANY AND ALL CLAIMS OR DISPUTES RELATING TO OR IN ANY WAY ARISING OUT OF OR CONNECTED WITH THIS PASSENGER CONTRACT OR YOUR TOUR OR CRUISE AGAINST COMPANY AND NOT SUBJECT TO ARBITRATION UNDER SUBSECTION (b) ABOVE SHALL BE LITIGATED, IF AT ALL, IN AND BEFORE THE COURTS OF THE COMMONWEALTH OF MASSACHUSETTS, U.S.A., TO THE EXCLUSION OF THE COURTS OF ANY OTHER STATE AND COUNTRY.
 ANY AND ALL CLAIMS OR DISPUTES RELATING TO, ARISING OUT OF OR CONNECTED WITH YOUR TOUR OR CRUISE AGAINST A SUPPLIER OR A NON-AFFILIATED THIRD PARTY VESSEL OWNER OR VESSEL OPERATOR SHALL BE BROUGHT, IF AT ALL, WHEREVER SUCH ENTITIES MAY BE PROPERLY SUBJECT TO JURISDICTION.